alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 }
 ```

-A data table that accepts `tableRows` to preview samples of our test data as it feeds into our model.
-Additionally, some vectorization sampling and token samples, as we've defined them in our backend.
+A data table that accepts `tableRows` to preview samples of the test data as it feeds into the model.
+Additionally, some vectorization sampling and token samples, as we've defined them in the backend.

 ##### DataInputSection